PaulskPt/M5Dial_Timezones_and_beep_cmd_to_M5AtomEcho/README.md

     2) M5Stack M5Atom Echo;
     3) GROVE 4-wire cable;

-The software consists of two parts: a) for the M5Dial; b) for the MtAtom Echo.
+The software consists of two parts: a) for the M5Dial; b) for the M5Atom Echo.

 The M5Dial part: